 Skip to main content

-This document shows you how to set up an integration for Github within Katalon TestOps.
+This document explains how to set up and manage a GitHub integration in Katalon TestOps.

-You must have the Account Admin or System Admin role to perform this action.
+• You must have the Account Admin or System Admin role in TestOps to perform this action.

 To set up the connection: